yosr08/14dayslearning_challenge_jinaai/README.md

 # 14dayslearning_challenge_jinaai

-We started me and my teammate Oussama Bahri this Learning challenge where the goal is to get a dive in Jina Ai functionalities.
+This is Learning challenge where the goal is to get a dive in Jina Ai functionalities.

+we'll be working on this challenge me and my team :

+    * Yosr Halleb
+    * Oussama Bahri

 **Jina AI is a Neural Search Company**